mhyee/mhyee.com/content/blog/fydp4.md

     #!ruby
     SolutionFinder(solution):
         while solution exists
-            # Climb up to the Pareto front
+            # Climb up to the Pareto front.
             while solution exists
                 prevSolution = solution
-                # Find a better solution
+                # Find a better solution.
                 solution = Solve(problemConstraints AND dominates prevSolution)
             end
-            # Nothing dominates prevSolution; it's a Pareto point
+            # Nothing dominates prevSolution; it's a Pareto point.
-            # Report to the solution deduplicator
+            # Report to the solution deduplicator.
             isUniqueSolution = PushNewSolution(prevSolution)
-            # Queue magnifier task if solution was unique
+            # Queue magnifier task if solution was unique.
             if isUniqueSolution
                 tasks.queue(Magnifier(solution))
             end
             # Throw the dart.
-Find a new solution
+Find a new solution.
             solution = Solve(problemConstraints AND globalExclusionConstraints)
         end